 Possibly the number one reason for cats to be relinquished, euthanized, and abandoned is an elimination problem.
 Behavior changes in the urination and defecation habits of your cat are most often related to stress, fear, or a lack of appropriate, clean, litter box options.

 Some cats suddenly choose to defecate and/or urinate outside of their box and this behavior is your cat trying to tell you something.
 They may not like the size of the box, the kind of litter, how dirty the litter is, the placement of the box, or the number of litter box options they have.
-They may also be trying to tell you that they don't feel well and that they have bladder stones, a urinary tract infection, or intestinal parasites.
+They may also be trying to tell you that they don't feel well and that they have a urinary tract infection or pain from a digestive tract problem.
 Medical reasons for elimination behavior changes should always be ruled out prior to fixing any environmental issues.

 Many other things can cause elimination behavior changes and even the experts do not fully understand all the reasons behind them.
 But if you notice abnormally large clumps of litter from urine, spots of blood in the litter box, no or very little clumps of litter from urine, or your cat is straining, crying, or eliminating outside of the litter box, you should not hesitate to bring them into the veterinarian.
 Male cats can become unable to urinate and this creates a life-threatening issue in a short amount of time.